TimboKZ/react-context-menu-wrapper/README.md

 ```

 ### Notes
+* Calling `prepareContextMenuHandlers(...)` is a relatively expensive operation, so try to minimize the number of times
+  you create new handlers.
+For example, if the menu ID and handler data never change, consider creating a static
+  variable that will hold all context menu handlers.
+This variable can then be passed to all relevant elements.

-Whenever it says `null`, you don't actually have to provide `null` as the value.
+* Whenever it says `null`, you don't actually have to provide `null` as the value.
 As long as the value you provide is
   falsy, it will be ignored.

 [build-badge]: https://img.shields.io/travis/v1ndic4te/react-context-menu-wrapper/master.png?style=flat-square
 [build]: https://travis-ci.org/v1ndic4te/react-context-menu-wrapper